livebook-dev/livebook/README.md

     Must be set together with LIVEBOOK_TEAMS_NAME and LIVEBOOK_TEAMS_KEY.

   * LIVEBOOK_TEAMS_SECRETS - sets the Livebook Teams encrypted secrets for deploying apps with secrets.
-    This is relevant when deploying apps with offline hub.
-Must be set together with LIVEBOOK_TEAMS_NAME, LIVEBOOK_TEAMS_KEY and LIVEBOOK_TEAMS_OFFLINE_KEY.
+    This is relevant when deploying airgapped apps.
+Must be set together with LIVEBOOK_TEAMS_NAME, LIVEBOOK_TEAMS_KEY, and LIVEBOOK_TEAMS_OFFLINE_KEY.

   * LIVEBOOK_TOKEN_ENABLED - controls whether token authentication is enabled.
     Enabled by default unless LIVEBOOK_PASSWORD is set.
 Set it to "false" to